pulumi/docs/content/quickstart/kubernetes/_index.md

 -  Create and orchestrate Kubernetes API resources for app workloads, in the programming language of their choice.
 -  Manage real code instead of YAML, JSON, DSL's, or tar archives of templates.
 -  Apply standard software development practices to Kubernetes applications, including the use of functions, classes, loops, conditionals, etc.
--  Employ the advantageous use of dev tools such as IDE auto-completion, type & error checking, linting, and testing frameworks to validate Kubernetes clusters, app workloads, or both.
+-  Increase productivity using the power of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and testing frameworks to validate Kubernetes clusters, app workloads, or both.

 ## Library Packages